 My process starts with an idea.
 It emerges instantly from somewhere in my mind, and I know that is what I will work with and the next project.
 From there, I turn to marker and paper towel and work out the composition and light.
-I then prep my canvas, creating my borders and rough grid of thirds and halves on the tape that covers my border.
+If it will be canvas, i prep it: creating my borders and rough grid of thirds and halves on the tape that covers my border.
 At this point, I take some time and watch the canvas and visualize what could be.
-Then I begin...
+Then I begin.

 I'm intrigued by the creative process.
 My minds eye vision of my creation at the beginning of the project flows and changes to the very end.
 Two questions that fascinate me: How do you know when a piece is finished?
 Where does that feeling come from?

 i've noticed I'm a relatively slow, but steady artist.
 While working my day job, I only have about 2 hours maximum to work on a piece a day.
 So I make small progress daily until completion.

 On land, I travel in a custom van, I designed and built myself.
 It is my art and adventure center, and this will be my studio until life dictates something larger.